Example: websocket_demo.py

 Overview

-This example demonstrates how to set up a WebSocket server that streams real-time pipeline execution events.
-It covers:
+This example demonstrates how to set up WebSocket real-time pipeline event streaming using FastAPI-only WebSocket integration.

-• Creating a HookManager and connecting it to WebSocket transport
+• Creating a HookManager and connecting it to the WebSocket transport via setup_websocket_bridge()

 • Observing live step completion events